 The school council shall adopt policy to be implemented by the Principal in each of the following areas of responsibility:

-Determination of curriculum including needs assessment and curriculum development; Such policies shall determine the writing program for the school, including use of writing portfolios consistent with KRS 158.6453, to be submitted to the Kentucky Department of Education for review and comment.
+Determination of curriculum including needs assessment and curriculum development; Such policies shall determine the writing program for the school, consistent with KRS 158.6453, to be submitted to the Kentucky Department of Education for review and comment.

 Because it supports content-based student service learning initiatives, the Board encourages and supports each council’s efforts to include student service learning as part of the school’s curriculum and instruction policies and to take full advantage of available technical assistance and training efforts.